- Campus Life

 3) Return home travel by August 6, 2017 and follow-on community service activities in Canada to be implemented following the exchange experience.

-For background information on past program content, download the 2016 Youth Ambassadors Program daily schedule.
+For detailed information on the program, download the 2017 Youth Ambassadors Program daily schedule.

 The program sponsors seek energetic and mature applicants who are ready to advance their skills to be effective leaders in their schools and communities.
 Youth applicants must be between 15 and 18 years old at the start of the actual program on July 17, 2017.
 Applications are also invited from adults who are active as secondary teachers, trainers, school administrators, and/or community leaders who work with teenaged youth.